In a world where social media rules our lives, doing a social media detox can be greatly beneficial to your mental well being.

 However, it is possible to perform your business tasks and then leave.
 No scrolling, no checking likes, no commenting on your friends posts (just call or text them!!).

 That said, doing a social media detox allows you to step away from hourly (or even more) notifications that pop up, and allows you to be present in the moment.
-Instead of spending your time on social media, you will have more time for hobbies, reading, and just being present in your life to enjoy what’s happening and the people around you.
+Instead of spending your time on social media, you will have more time for hobbies, reading, and just being present in your life to appreciate the simple joys of life and the people around you.

 The Benefits of a Social Media Detox